-General behaviour intervention suggestions for TEACHERS Classroom interventions for the student with ADHD should be based upon a solid foundation of general behaviour intervention principles.
-While students with ADHD do have a core of common problems, this group is fairly heterogeneous.
-Thus, instead of focusing on ADHD symptoms, management should first directly target specific problem […]
+General behaviour intervention suggestions for TEACHERS Classroom interventions for students with ADHD should be based upon a solid foundation of general behaviour intervention principles.
+While students with ADHD have a core of common problems, this group is fairly heterogeneous.
+Thus, instead of focusing on ADHD symptoms, management should target specific problem behaviour directly.
+Next, an […]

 Does my child have ADHD?

-Attention Deficit Hyperactivity Disorder (ADHD) is a neurobiological disorder, which can have a severe impact on the behaviour of children and youngsters regarding their school performance and socialising with peers.
+Attention Deficit Hyperactivity Disorder (ADHD) is a neurobiological disorder that can severely impact the behaviour of children and youngsters regarding their school performance and socialising with peers.
 The worldwide prevalence for children with ADHD is 5%.
 (Faraone, Sergeant, Gilberg & Biederman, 2003).
-Symptoms of ADHD: Inattentiveness: Struggle to hold the attention during […]
+Symptoms of ADHD: Inattentiveness: Struggle to hold attention during calm activities, tend to […]

 How much do you LIKE yourself?

-Potential effects by Social Media on adolescents Snapchat, Instagram, Twitter, Facebook etc. With almost endless possibilities of the world wide web, it has been so easy not only to google anything you need to know but also to socialise with your friends or peers on different platforms whenever you want and wherever you are.
-It […]
+Potential effects by Social Media on adolescents Snapchat, Instagram, Twitter, Facebook etc. With the almost endless possibilities of the world wide web, it has been so easy not only to google anything you need to know but also to socialise with your friends or peers on different platforms whenever and wherever you are.
+It seems […]

 When FEAR becomes your closest Enemy

-About Social Anxieties in Adolescents Are you most of the time afraid of making a fool of yourself and think that everybody is judging you when you are in public?
-You might struggle even to open the door for the postman, taking the school bus or having a snack in the school cafeteria.
+About Social Anxieties in Adolescents Are you most of the time afraid of making a fool of yourself and thinking that everybody is judging you when you are in public?
+You might struggle even to open the door for the postman, take the school bus or have a snack in the school cafeteria.
 Thinking about […]